PRODUCTS

 1. Can partial discharge of insulators be seen with an infrared thermal imager?

 Answer: Possibly.
-When partial discharge occurs in an insulator, it may cause the temperature of the discharge area to rise, but this is not always the case.
+When partial discharge occurs in an insulator, it may cause the temperature of the discharge area to rise.
+However, this is not always the case.
 There is also the possibility that the temperature does not change or the change is very small and cannot be detected by a thermal imager.
 Therefore, it is better to use an acoustic imager to detect partial discharge, and an infrared thermal imager can be used as an auxiliary tool.

 2. How far can an acoustic imager measure?